Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 (C) https://www.cliniciansbrief.com/article/radiographic-interpretation-canine-shoulder

-Causes of osteochondrosis dissecans (OCD) of the shoulder in dogs
+Causes of osteochondritis dissecans (OCD) of the shoulder in dogs

-The causes of osteochondrosis dissecans (OCD) are multifaceted and complex.
-Various factors play a role in the development of this joint disease, including genetic, nutritional and environmental influences.
-Below we will go into detail about the individual causes and how they work.
+The causes of Osteochondrosis dissecans (OCD) The causes are multifaceted and complex.
+Various factors play a role in the development of this joint disease, including genetic, nutritional, and environmental influences.
+Below, we discuss the individual causes and their mechanisms in detail.

 Inherited predisposition

-The main cause of OCD is a genetic predisposition.
-Certain dog breeds are particularly susceptible to the disease, which indicates an inherited weakness in the development of cartilage and underlying bone structures.
-Commonly affected breeds include:
+The most important cause of OCD is a genetic predisposition.
+Certain dog breeds are particularly susceptible to the disease, indicating a hereditary weakness in the development of cartilage and the underlying bone structures.
+Breeds frequently affected include:

-• Large dog breeds: Great Danes, Dogue de Bordeaux, Newfoundlands.
+• Large dog breeds: Great Danes, Bordeaux Mastiffs, Newfoundlands.

 • Working breeds: Labrador Retrievers, Golden Retrievers, Belgian Shepherds.

-• Medium-sized breeds: Border Collies, which are increasingly affected.
+• Medium-sized breeds: Border Collies are increasingly affected.

-Large breed dogs go through a particularly rapid growth phase in the first few months of life.
+Large breed dogs undergo a particularly rapid growth phase in their first few months of life.
 This leads to increased mechanical stress on the joints, especially in the shoulder region.
-When genetic predisposition is added, the cartilage becomes particularly vulnerable to damage during this phase.
+If genetic predisposition is also present, the cartilage becomes particularly susceptible to damage during this phase.

 Defective cartilage formation

-OCD is caused by a disorder in the formation and mineralization of articular cartilage.
+Osteochondritis dissecans (OCD) arises from a disruption in the formation and mineralization of articular cartilage.
 During normal growth, cartilage should gradually transform into solid bone.
-However, when development is disrupted, a thicker layer of cartilage remains, which is more susceptible to injury.
+However, in cases of impaired development, a thicker layer of cartilage remains, which is more susceptible to injury.

-Impaired blood supply to the cartilage means that the affected area does not receive sufficient nutrients and oxygen.
-This can lead to a condition called cartilage necrosis , in which cartilage cells die.
-Due to necrosis, the cartilage loses its stability and peels off in the form of scales.
+A disrupted blood supply to the cartilage leads to an insufficient supply of nutrients and oxygen to the affected area.
+This can result in a condition known as cartilage degeneration.
+Cartilage necrosis This leads to a condition in which cartilage cells die.
+Due to the necrosis, the cartilage loses its stability and detaches in the form of scales.

 Excessive calorie intake and an unbalanced diet promote rapid growth and weight gain.
-Puppies in particular that are fed rich, high-calorie foods put unnecessary pressure on their joints and cartilage.
-This significantly increases the risk of OCD.
+Puppies, in particular, who receive rich, high-calorie foods, put unnecessary stress on their joints and cartilage.
+This significantly increases the risk of osteochondritis dissecans (OCD).

-Excessive calcium content in the diet can disrupt the balance of bone metabolism.
-This hinders the normal mineralization of the cartilage, which promotes the development of OCD.
+Excessive calcium in the diet can disrupt the balance of bone metabolism.
+This hinders the normal mineralization of cartilage, which promotes the development of OCD.

 Unfavorable movement patterns

-Intensive physical stress or one-sided movements during the growth phase can further increase the risk.
-Too much or incorrect exercise can put additional strain on already weakened cartilage.
+Intense physical exertion or repetitive movements during the growth phase can further increase the risk.
+Too much or incorrectly dosed exercise can put additional strain on already weakened cartilage.

 4. Mechanical stress on the joints